 Across the Mediterranean islands of Malta and Gozo, long-held customs and beliefs connect those who live there to the winds that blow across the archipelago.
-From ringing church bells to soothe violent gales, to using cats to read the winds and scatter seeds, natural phenomena and cultural practice have been interlinked for millennia.
+Natural phenomena and cultural practices have been interlinked for millennia, from ringing church bells to soothe violent gales to using cats to read the winds and scatter seeds.

 Il-Warda Tar-Riħ (The Wind-Rose Project) uncovered and explored these stories and traditions, linking four geographical points on the Maltese Islands.

-These compass points became the focus for community activities, story gathering, workshops and creative events that acknowledged the historical, mythological and living presence of the winds and their importance in Mediterranean culture.
+These compass points became the focus of community activities, story gatherings, workshops and creative events that acknowledged the winds’ historical, mythological and living presence and their importance in Mediterranean culture.

-What began with a children’s workshop entitled: ‘Tiftakar l-Ewwel Darba li Għamilt Tajra?’, (‘Do You Remember The First Time You Made A Kite?’) led to meaningful exchange with the local communities in each town.
-A reoccurring object with distinct regional characteristics was soon identified across all four locations: weathervanes.
+What began with a children’s workshop entitled: ‘Tiftakar l-Ewwel Darba li Għamilt Tajra?’, (‘Do You Remember The First Time You Made A Kite?’) led to a meaningful exchange with the local communities in each town.
+A recurring object with distinct regional characteristics was soon identified across all four locations: weathervanes.

 Following discussion and design sessions, the artists of the rubberbodies collective presented their findings in sculptural form.
 These four kinetic sculptures touch on an ancient and everlasting connection to the elements and natural rhythms.